AndersDeath/diary2/000-current.md

 # 17 Dezember - Sonntag - Berlin - 453 Tag der Einwanderung

 Today we looked at another apartment.
 It was so bad.
 I would not like to live there.
 It's insane.
+The architecture of building is terrifying.